-The Windsor Fellowship has consolidated its work over the last year, delivering a sound performance that reflects the demand for our services across a broad client range.
-We have been able to pursue our vision for 'a nation in which the talents of all the people truly shine'.
-A nation in which there are no barriers to success because of race or creed, and where the brightest and the best can take their rightful place as leaders in their workplaces and their communities'.
+The continued impact of the Windrush scandal and the tragic murder of George Floyd highlighted the on-going challenges of realising our vision of 'a nation in which the talents of all the people truly shine'.
+As we approached the 40th anniversary of the 1981 riots in Brixton, Toxteth, Handsworth, Moss Side, Chapeltown and many other cities, our minds were once again focused on the need to strive for racial justice so that there are no barriers to success because of race or creed, and where the brightest and the best can take their rightful place as leaders in their workplaces and their communities.

-A special note of thanks must be given to our partners, staff and volunteers who have shown incredible commitment and support to our work.
-As a result, over the past year, Windsor Fellowship has supported 344 young people and adults and engaged over 50 volunteers to assist in our work.
-Thanks to them, we can look back on successes, which have helped to place the organisation in a healthy position from which we can seek future growth.
+Receiving The Guardian Public Service Awards for leadership excellence1 was a personal highlight of the year.
+However, this recognition would not have been possible without the unwavering support and dedication of our staff team, volunteers, partners and board members who have shown incredible commitment over 35 years.
+As a result, despite the challenges, over the past year, Windsor Fellowship has supported over 240 young people and adults and engaged 10 volunteers to assist in our work.
+Thanks to them, we can look back on successes that have helped to place the organisation in a healthy position from which we can seek future growth.